Frequently Asked Questions

 - Study Abroad, up to nine hours (must have approval prior to trip)

-- Honors Contracts (no more than four hours)
+- Honors Contracts (no more than two classes)

 Graduation requirements include: